 Options, options and more options

 There’s always other alternatives and routes.
 Imagine being able to buy the dreamiest of homes, with a smaller mortgage and lower deposit.
 Well, you absolutely can!
 Shared Ownership is the answer to all your prayers.
-This scheme lets you buy between 25% to 75% of a property.
-You don’t have to go through the daunting process of making an offer on a Shared Ownership property.
-You just register your interest!
-That’s because you can only make an offer on the asking price.
-Say goodbye to bidding wars, and hello to first-come, first-served!
+This scheme lets you buy between 25% to 75% of a property depending on the terms of your lease.
+With shared ownership you buy a share of the property based on your own affordability, as opposed to making an offer.
+Our properties advertised for sale will detail the starting share price, so say goodbye to bidding wars and hello new home!

 Making an offer on an open market property